suajER/dapp_Project/README.md

 # Please check code on master branch.
 It is called blockchain based charity system.
-Solidity, web3.js and React.js were
+Solidity, web3.js and React.js were used for this project.